-• Goal 3: Improve our understanding of the physical processes important in intensity change for a TC at all stages of its lifecycle.
+- Goal 1: Collect observations that span the TC lifecycle in a variety of environments; - Goal 3: Improve our understanding of the physical processes important in intensity change for a TC at all stages of its lifecycle;

-Mission Description: This multi-option research module is designed to utilize the WP-3D [flight-level (flying at multiple levels above 1500 feet) and GPS dropsonde data], G-IV (GPS dropsonde data), or Aerosonde UAS aircraft [flight-level (flying at 1,000-5,000 ft) data].
-Although this module is not a standalone experiment, it could be included as a module within any of the following HRD research missions: Saharan Air Layer Experiment, TC Genesis Experiment, Aerosonde Experiment, or TC Landfall and Inland Decay Experiment or as part of operational G-IV Synoptic Surveillance and NHC-EMC-HRD Mature Storms Experiment missions.
-Total precipitable water (TPW) satellite imagery will be used to identify midlevel dry air (\leq 45 mm TPW) in the periphery of the AEW or TC.
+Mission Description: This multi-option research module is designed to utilize the WP-3D [flightlevel (flying at multiple levels above 1500 feet) and GPS dropsonde data] or G-IV (GPS dropsonde data) aircraft.
+Although this module is not a standalone experiment, it could be included as a module within any of the following HRD research missions: Saharan Air Layer Experiment, TC Genesis Experiment, or TC Landfall and Inland Decay Experiment or as part of operational G-IV Synoptic Surveillance and NHC-EMC-HRD Tail Doppler Radar (TDR) missions.
+Total precipitable water (TPW) satellite imagery will be used to identify mid-level dry air (<45 mm TPW) in the periphery of the AEW or TC.
 These areas of mid-level dry air will be favorable locations for arc cloud formation.
 Also, the 200-850 hPa shear vector may be an additional indicator of where and when arc clouds might form.
 When TPW imagery indicates the presence of mid-level dry air and the shear vector is indicating a shear direction toward the storm center (in that same quadrant or semicircle), arc cloud formation may be especially favorable.
 These targeted areas will be regions of preferred arc cloud formation and should be monitored closely using satellite imagery (preferably 1 km visible and 37 GHz microwave) during the mission.
+Depending on connection rates on the aircraft, supplemental communications via X-Chat with scientists on the ground would be desirable, especially given the unpredictability and rapid evolution of arc cloud features.

 Option #1: G-IV aircraft.
-Once an arc cloud feature has been identified, a GPS dropsonde sequence (preferably running perpendicular to the arc cloud) should be made between the convective area where the arc cloud originated to at least 20 nm beyond the leading edge of the arc cloud.
-Special attention should be paid to the transition zone across the leading edge of the arc cloud and to the environment adjacent to the convective core area where the arc cloud originated (behind the arc cloud).
+Once an arc cloud feature has been identified, a GPS dropsonde sequence (preferably running perpendicular to the arc cloud) should be made between the convective area where the arc cloud originated to at least 20 nm beyond the leading edge of the arc cloud and to the environment adjacent to the convective core area where the arc cloud originated (behind the arc cloud).
 GPS dropsonde spacing should be ~20 nm and the transect can be made inbound (sampling in front of, across, and then behind the arc cloud) or outbound (sampling behind, across, and then ahead of the arc cloud) relative to the convective core region of the AEW/TC.
 In addition to the more common arc cloud that propagates away from the AEW/TC, a second arc cloud has occasionally been observed propagating in toward the AEW/TC.
 This second arc cloud appears to spawn from the same convective region as the outbound arc cloud and simply moves toward the AEW/TC instead of away from it.
 If a second inward propagating arc cloud is identified, the GPS dropsonde sequence should be extended to span the environments ahead of (relative to arc cloud motion) both arc clouds.
-Figures 7-2 and 7-3 provide example G-IV flight patterns across arc cloud candidates.
+Figures 10-2 and 10-3 provide example G-IV flight patterns across arc cloud candidates.
 This option can be easily incorporated into pre-existing flight patterns with minimal additional time requirements.